suchyta1/suchyta1.github.io/_pages/publications.md

 	</script>
 </div>
 <div style="position:relative; width:200px; content:''; display:table;"></div>
-Publications are how academics and researchers share their work for others to learn from, scrutinize, and push further.
+Publications are how academics and researchers share their work for others to learn from, scrutinize, and possible criticize or push further.
 I've coauthored roughly 100 peer-reviewed papers and counting, in the fields of astronomy and computer science.
-I welcome you to query me using one of my favorite search tools linked above or to browse through some of the abstracts I've chosen to feature on this page.
+I welcome you to query me using one of my favorite search that I've linked here or to browse through some of the abstracts I've chosen to feature on this page.
 <div style="margin-top:-1em">
 	<a href="https://scholar.google.com/citations?user=_TMSiS8AAAAJ&hl=en&oi=ao"><i class="ai ai-google-scholar-square" style="{{fsize}}"></i></a><!--